nodesman/kai/README.md

 ## Features

 *   **Conversation Mode:** Engage in a chat-like interface where Kai can generate code, answer questions, and modify files based on your prompts.
-*   **Consolidation Mode:** Analyze conversation history and codebase context to propose and apply consolidated changes, bringing the codebase in line with the discussion.
+*   **Consolidation Mode:** Analyze conversation history and codebase context to propose and directly apply consolidated changes to your filesystem, bringing the codebase in line with the discussion. *(Verification of changes is done manually via Git tools after consolidation)*.
 *   **Context-Aware:** Reads your project files (respecting `.gitignore`) to provide relevant context to the AI.
-*   **Interactive Review:** (Consolidation) Offers a terminal-based UI to review and approve proposed file changes before they are applied.
-*   **(Experimental) Agentic Systems:** Future work includes agentic systems for requirements clarification and test-driven development.
+*   **(Experimental) Agentic Systems:** Future work includes agentic systems for requirements clarification and test-driven development, building upon the direct file manipulation capabilities.

 ## Getting Started